cedar-policy/cedar-docs/docs/collections/_policies/syntax-operators.md

 #### More Examples:
 {: .no_toc }

-These examples both fail to evaluate and fail to validate because their operands are illegal.
+These examples both fail to evaluate and fail to validate because their operands are invalid.

 ```cedar
 "some" in ["some", "thing"] //error - these are strings, not entities.
 For strings, use `contains` for set membership.